Masking Guidance for PAL Groups:

 Please be respectful of anyone’s choices regarding masking, and remember that the primary goal for any group session is for students to be able to focus on learning.
 This guidance is intended to reflect that goal.
 If you require or may qualify for reasonable accommodations based on a disability then please reach out to the Student Office for Accessibility Resources to inquire about the ADA process.

 The Peer Assisted Learning Program, rolled out in Fall 2020, offers students the chance to engage with their fellow students around course content outside of the classroom in order to improve and deepen their learning.
-All of our Peer Assisted Learning services emphasize collaboration and co-learning between students and trained undergraduate Peer Learning Consultants.
+We offer small-group tutoring in most introductory-level and GER courses.
+All groups are facilitated by a trained undergraduate student Peer Learning Consultant.
+All of our services emphasize collaboration and co-learning between students and Consultants.

 If you have any questions about our program, please email PeerLearning@furman.edu or Jean Schwab, Director of Peer Assisted Learning.

-See the schedule of currently available Group Learning Sessions and Class Study Groups.
+See the schedule of currently available PAL Groups.

 The Peer Assisted Learning Program is staffed by trained undergraduate students.

 If you're an instructor for a course, find a quick list of the most important information and links to share with your students.